sarahamer13/reading-notes/Reading10-301.md

 ### *What does the word ‘debugger’ do in your code?* ###

-- It adds a breakpoint to the code, which allow the developer to review the things that are happening to that particular point
+- It adds a breakpoint to the code, which allows the developer to review the things that are happening at that particular point

 (References: https://medium.freecodecamp.org/understanding-the-javascript-call-stack-861e41ae61d4 ,
 https://codeburst.io/javascript-error-messages-debugging-d23f84f0ae7c